Sleep Problems Are Very Common In Middle Aged Women

 A recent study from Finland suggests that one in four middle-aged women are not satisfied with the quality of sleep they get and 60% wake in the night at least once a week.
-Help For Sleep The survey included 850 mothers who were participating in a long-term prospective population-based study.
+The survey included 850 mothers who were participating in a long-term prospective population-based study.
 Fifteen years after baseline, all the women completed a questionnaire about their sleep and health.
-The women’s median age at this point was 41.9 years (range 32.0–58.0) and their mean body mass index (BMI) was 24.9 kg/m2, report Päivi Polo–Kantola and colleagues from the University of Turku.
+The women’s median age at this point was 41.9 years (range 32.0–58.0) and their mean body mass index (BMI) was 24.9 kg/m2, reports the study from the University of Turku.

 Nearly one third had a chronic illness, 28% were taking a regular medication and 74% were in full-time work.
 Overall, sleep quality was rated ‘good’ by 32% of the women, ‘quite good’ by 43%, ‘average’ by 12%, ‘quite poor’ by 10% and ‘poor’ by 3%.
 The most frequently reported form of sleep disturbance was wakening in the night, which was experienced at least once a week by 60% of women.
 In all, 50% said they tended to wake once per night, 18% woke twice, 7% woke three or four times and 1% woke at least five times.